-Hi, I'm Marc Harris, a Hertfordshire based playwright, singer-songwriter, guitarist and poet with a passion for writing, music, singing and amateur dramatics.
+Hi, I'm Marc Harris, a Hertfordshire based playwright, singer-songwriter, guitarist, poet and artist with a passion for writing, music and art.
 I have been writing for over three decades, which has included full length and short plays, monologues, poetry, 60 topical/satirical comedy sketches and songs (some co-written) and over 30 contemporary and folk songs.
 I have been playwriting since 2016 and enjoy writing in a naturalistic way with a sprinkling of humour whenever possible.
 (Writing a gag again, never wanted to.
 What am I to do?
 I can't help it!
 With apologies to Marlene Dietrich).
 I tend to add a sentimental tone to a script – certainly something to entertain and uplift, rather than anything downbeat, which I feel is all too common.
 As the late comedy playwright Sam Bobrick (www.sambobrick.com) commented, 'My main goal is to entertain, to have people leaving the theatre feeling good.
 Life is tough enough.
 Why send an audience home suicidal?'
 I couldn't agree more.

 A recurring theme running though most of my work is one of hope and kindness - which I'm happy to promote.
 I like to write about the human condition - hopefully something thought provoking which is mixed with humour.
 As music is so important in setting the feel of a play, I also enjoy choosing songs and music to complement each one.
-My aim is to entertain with my writing and to see my plays staged professionally and by amateurs.
+My aim is purely to entertain with my writing and to see my plays staged professionally and by amateurs.
+Each play written is an achievement in itself and a position I could not have dreamt of being in a decade ago.
+I feel that every piece since the first one is an unexpected and enjoyable bonus.

 I particularly enjoy the writing of Alan Bennett, Victoria Wood, Willy Russell, Mike Leigh, Neil Simon, Richard Curtis, Sue Townsend, Bryan Forbes, J.B.
 Priestley, Joyce Grenfell, David Nobbs, Mitch Albom, Eric Chappell, Spike Milligan, David Renwick, John Esmonde and Bob Larbey, Ray Galton and Alan Simpson, Jimmy Perry and David Croft, Richard Matheson, William Rose, Billy Wilder, Gene Wilder, Mel Brooks, Dick Clement and Ian La Frenais, and Gerald Wiley (aka the genius Ronnie Barker).
 I'd better stop before I run out of ink.